rita-barbosa/LAPR4-2324/docs/sb_us_1002/readme.md

 The solution for this functionality is to have 4 layers, following DDD development architecture: Presentation, Application, Domain and Persistence.
 A link in [references](#71-references) explains this topic in-depth.

-To register a job opening, plenty of information must be retrieved from databases to be displayed: entities, contract types, work modes and requirement specifications to select.
+To register a job opening, plenty of information must be retrieved from databases to be displayed: customers, contract types, work modes and requirement specifications to select.
 These objects must be within repositories.

 In order to enhance encapsulation between layers, the usage of DTO's to the previously mentioned objects should be applied.